 Professor Edith Aston-McCrimmon: Pioneer in Physiotherapy

 One cannot delve into the history of McGill’s School of Physical and Occupational Therapy without mentioning Professor Edith Aston-McCrimmon’s name.
-Considered a pioneer in the development of the physical therapy profession in Canada, Professor Aston-McCrimmon taught close to 15,000 students in her over 50-year career.
+Considered a pioneer in the development of the physical therapy profession in Canada, Professor Aston-McCrimmon taught thousands of students in her over 50-year career.
 Not one to shy away from a challenge, founded the first provincial association for physiotherapists and was an active member of many national organizations in support of this field.
 Her commitment and dedication to advancing the profession by promoting the need to establish it as an academic discipline in the late 1960s changed the face of physiotherapy curricula worldwide.

 “I have every confidence that this lecture series will yield significant benefits for the students, faculty and university community and I commend [the School of Physical and Occupational Therapy] for recognizing such a deserving individual in this meaningful way.”